re-rxjs/react-rxjs.org/docs/tutorial/basic.md

 title: Basic Todos
 ---

-## Capturing user inputs
+## Capturing user input

-The first thing that we have to do is to capture the inputs from the user.
-The user is a producer of events and we need a way to capture those events.
-So, let's create some `Subject`s for that and some functions that we can use from our components to capture those inputs:
+The first thing that we have to do is to capture the input from the user (yes, users are also producers of events!).
+Let's create some `Subject`s for this, and some functions that wrap the subjects, which we can use from our components:

 ```tsx
 import { Subject } from 'rxjs'